PaulaRuizB/rt_gait_edge/README.md

 Several commands can be used to run inferences on the Performance Analyze container.
 Please have a look at the NVIDIA Triton performance Analyzer manual.

+The script *performance_sweeping.sh*, using performace analyzer, executes several configurations and calculates the performance.

+## Energy consumption

+The files *3DGait_client_ver2.py* and *energy_merter.py* allow running different configurations with concurrency and batching values, and calculating the energy consumption per inference.
+The script energy_sweeping do that for different values of concurrency and batching.